-HIS 223 African-American Hist II 3 n n Prerequisites: None
+HIS 223 African-American Hist II 3 0 0 3

-Corequisites: None This course covers African American history from the Civil War to the present.
+This course covers African American history from the Civil War to the present.
 Topics include Reconstruction, the Jim Crow era, urbanization, the Harlem Renaissance, the Civil Rights movement, and the philosophies of major African-American leaders.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in African-American history since the Civil War.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-HIS 226 The Civil War Prerequisites: ENG 090 and RED 090, or placement
+HIS 226 The Civil War 3 0 0

+Prorequisites: ENG 000 and PED 000 or placement

 This course examines the social, political, economic, and ideological forces that led to the Civil War and Reconstruction.
 Topics include regional conflicts and sectionalism, dissolution of the Union, military campaigns, and the War's socio-economic impact, aftermath, and consequences.
 Upon completion, students should be able to analyze significant political, socioeconomic, and cultural developments in the United States during the era of the Civil War.
-This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
+This course has been approved to satisfy the

+Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-HIS Recent American 231 History
+HIS 231 Recent American

+History